eclipse-efbt/efbt-website/markdown_content/user-guide/mapping-editor.md

 ## Feature Overview

-The Mapping Editor is a sophisticated data transformation tool within Eclipse Free BIRD Tools that enables users to create, manage, and modify complex mappings between source and target data variables.
+The Semantic Integration Editor is a sophisticated data transformation tool within Eclipse Free BIRD Tools that enables users to create, manage, and modify complex mappings between source and target data variables.
 This interface serves as the bridge between various source systems and regulatory reporting structures, facilitating precise data alignment and transformation for compliance purposes.

 ## Purpose

-The Mapping Editor addresses the critical challenge of data transformation in regulatory environments by providing:
+The Semantic Integration Editor addresses the critical challenge of data transformation in regulatory environments by providing:
 - **Semantic Integration Editor**: Map source system data to regulatory reporting requirements
 - **Variable Management**: Control both source and target variable definitions